WordPress Traffic Automation Blueprint – Part 2 (Setup)

 This is part 2 of a 5-part series on how to create an automated traffic generation system for your WordPress site.
 This tutorial explains the processes and methods used in this system.

-(With an expertly configured WordPress web site, all you have to do is publish great content regularly to drive more traffic!)
+(With an expertly configured WordPress website or blog, all you have to do to drive more web traffic is publish content on a regular basis!)

 • Setup